PricelessToolkit/ESPBell-MAX/README.md

 ```

 ### Automation 2 "Intercom DoorBell ignore notification 'Dismiss'"
-This automation clears notifications on phones when an ignore button on the notification is pressed.
+This automation clears notifications with the "tag: intercom" on phones when an ignore button on the notification is pressed.
 ```
 alias: 🔔 Intercom DoorBell ignore notification Dismiss
 description: ""